mohammadribhee/TrendingRepositories/README.md

 - Display trending repositories filtered by timeframe (day, week, month).
 - Infinite scrolling for large datasets.
 - Repository details page with additional information.
-- Caching of avatar images to reduce network calls.
 - Favorite repositories stored locally for offline access.
 - User-friendly UI that works on both Android and iOS devices.